 Simply put, Financial Planning is the process of meeting your life goals through the proper management of your finances.
 Life goals can include buying a home, saving for your child’s education or planning for retirement, disability or long term care.
-The financial planning process as defined by the CFP Board, (A professional regulatory body that certifies individuals to use the CFP® Certification marks) consists of six steps that help you take a "big picture" look at where you are financially.
-Using these six steps, you can workout where you are now, what you may need in the future and what you must do to reach your goals.
+The financial planning process helps you take a "big picture" look at where you are financially, what you may need in the future and what you must do to reach your goals.
 It’s our job to assist you the client in first qualifying, then quantifying your goals and objectives and then to create a plan of action that will serve as a "road map", if you will, to guide you along the road towards financial security.
 Remember though, the road map is only as good as the cartographer and it is you, the client that will need to soul search and decide upon the path you wish to travel towards a better future.

 When working with Taylor & Associates, the design and implementation of a comprehensive financial plan is generally a six step process